dxd1019/deep-regression-unlearning/README.md

 # Deep Regression Unlearning
-Official repo of the paper Deep Regression Unlearning accepted in ICML 2023.
+A modified version of the official repo of the paper Deep Regression Unlearning accepted in ICML 2023.

 ## Description
-We study the unexplored field of unlearning in deep regression models and introduce two unlearning methods, blindspot unlearning and gaussian amnesiac unlearning.
-We adapt metrics from earlier studies on unlearning in deep classification problems for the regression setting.
-We evaluate our method using a variety of unlearning metrics including different privacy attacks.
-We conduct regression experiments for computer vision, natural language processing and forecasting applications.
+This is a modified version of the repository for the paper Deep Regression Unlearning, accepted at ICML 2023.
+The modifications include additional data scripts, experiment configuration updates, adaptations of AgeDB notebook to Python scripts, as well as adaptations to local training.
+The repository also features improvements to data download scripts and branch integration updates.

-## Paper
+## Reference Paper
 [Deep Regression Unlearning](https://arxiv.org/pdf/2210.08196)

-## BibTex
-@article{tarun2022deep,
-  title={Deep Regression Unlearning},
-  author={Tarun, Ayush K and Chundawat, Vikram S and Mandal, Murari and Kankanhalli, Mohan}, journal={arXiv preprint arXiv:2210.08196}, year={2022}
-}